domeniconotaro/NAPDE/README.md

 It simulates the Darcy flow in porous media (see `report.pdf` for mathematical details).

+Different finite element methods are provided, both in primal and mixed form.

 --------------------------------------------------------
 ## The Code
 The package is organized as follows: